cyclic-software/www/content/posts/i-made-the-same-app-3-times-in-3-different-frameworks-heres-what-i-learned.md

 We’ve seen how to trigger events from child to parent, and now, it’s time to _flip_ that formula around.

-Currently, our `ThoughtItem` displays the same text: “Hello world!”
+Currently, our `ThoughtItem` displays the same text: "Hello world!"

 But we want to show real data, which is held by the parent — `ThoughtList` — in the `items` reactive variable.